Community News - Inland Empire Community News

 CULTURE

+SAN BERNARDINO, Calif. — Transportation for a journey of spiritual transcendence will be provided by pieces from some of America’s most influential contemporary composers...

-Arts Spotlight: Ivan Preciado inspiring others to “pursue dreams”
+Ivan Preciado inspiring others to “pursue dreams”

 Ivan Preciado is optimistic of San Bernardino's future.
 The young graphic designer and muralist envisions the struggling city developing into a thriving creative hub for...